mmirali-7/react-app-rewire-sass-rule/README.md

-# Rewire create-react-app to use SASS!
+# Rewire create-react-app to use SASS! (updated for node v16)

 Add SASS to your creat-react-app project without ejecting